sadekbaroudi/vik/README.md

 The standard specifies only a couple of things:
 1. The type of connector
 2. The signals mapped to each pin on the connector
+3. The type of cable
+4. Inclusion of the VIK logo on the PCB

 ### What value does this bring?